Kanze Dena: Early life and education

-Dena was born to parents of Duruma ancestry, who are a part of the Mijikenda community.
+Dena was born to a taveta father and a Duruma mother.
 They initially resided in Mazeras in Kwale.
 She was raised by her mother along with her five siblings after her parents' divorce.
 She grew up in various parts of Kenya which included Kwale and Nairobi.
 She attended Kianjokoma Primary School (today known as the St. Matthews Mixed Boarding Primary School in Embu) as well as Kieni Girls High School for secondary education (O-levels).
 She graduated in 1997.
 Dena intended to join the Kenya Medical Training College, but after several unsuccessful application attempts, she shifted studying Journalism and Mass Communication at Foundation College of Professional Studies.
 Her mother died of colon cancer shortly after Dena gave birth to her first child.

 Career

 Dena enrolled for a Journalism communications course at the Foundation College of Professional Studies.
-She did her her journalism intern at Kenya Broadcasting Corporation (KBC) radio station as a Swahili news reader.
+She did her journalism intern at Kenya Broadcasting Corporation (KBC) radio station as a Swahili news reader.
 She was later employed at KBC TV as a news anchor, alongside co-anchor Badi Muhsin.
 After working six years at the KBC, she transitioned to Citizen TV, where she experienced a significant rise in her popularity in Kenyan media.
 At Citizen TV, she was paired with Lulu Hassan, whom she anchored the news on Nipashe Wikendi with for almost six years.

 Dena served as a Deputy State House Spokesperson and Deputy Head of the President's Strategic Communication Unit (PSCU) in charge of coordinating digital, messaging, research, branding and press at State House, in an effort of the Uhuru Kenyatta pushing the Big Four agenda and legacy building.

 Currently she serves as the spokesperson in the Executive Office of the President and head of the PSCU.